International Dance Festival in Rovinj, Croatia!

 Let’s start with finances since this is a very important issue to cover before traveling.

-Traveling internationally is amazing as you get to experience different cultures, food, customs, meet new people, etc, but it is not cheap.
-Therefore it’s vitally important, to be honest about how much you can afford to spend on the trip.
+Traveling internationally is amazing as you get to experience different cultures, art, food, customs, meet new people, etc, but it is not cheap.

-You don’t want to run out of money or go into debt just to be able to travel and dance.
-Normal expenses for an international trip include flights, lodging, meals, local transportation, travel insurance, health insurance, currency transactions fees, cell phone fees, and departure fees.
+Normal expenses for an international trip include flights, hotel or Airbnb lodging, meals, tours, local transportation, travel insurance, health insurance, currency transaction fees, cell phone fees, and departure fees.

 Protip: Write up a detailed budget for your trip!
 Make sure to cover all planned expenses and also add in an extra cushion since things never go as planned.
-Also, pack a spare no currency transaction fee credit card for emergencies.
+Also, pack a spare no-currency transaction fee credit card for emergencies.

-International Dance Festival Experience
+2024 Dance Festival Experience & Festival Performances

 For example, if you are looking for a more intimate small kizomba dance festival, then the Japan Kizomba Festival in Tokyo, Japan would be a good fit for you.

-This festival is small and allows you greater access to the international artists who perform, teach and dance with the attendees at the festival.
+This festival is small and allows you greater access to the international artists who perform, teach, and dance with the attendees at the festival.

-This festival which is held back to back with the Croatian Summer Salsa Festival is approximately 11 days long and is two festivals in one.
-It is a massive international dance festival in which dancers take over the whole town of Rovinj, Croatia.
+It is a massive festival in which dancers take over the whole town of Rovinj, Croatia.
 The average number of dancers at this festival is anywhere between 12,000 to 15,000 and growing each year.

-Small International Dance Festivals
+Small Festivals

-Midsize International Dance Festivals
+Midsize Festivals

 Midsize festivals fall in between with a good number of artists and instructors but without the crazy lines, you often find at large festivals.
 Additionally, you will find many more workshops at these festivals.

-Large International Dance Festivals
+Large Festivals

-Large dance festivals will have 24/7 activities, thousands of dancers & have multiple classes, going on at the same time.
 These festivals will be packed with international instructors but you may not be able to see the instructors well in classes due to the massive number of attendees.

-Hybrid dance festivals such as Salsa, Bachata & Kizomba Festivals, also known as SBK Dance Festivals are festivals, at which you will find all three types of dances and music.
-These festivals are very popular in the United States in both midsize and large dance festivals.
+Hybrid festivals such as Salsa, Bachata & Kizomba Festivals, also known as SBK Festivals are festivals, at which you will find all three types of dances and music.

-A good tip to assist you in choosing a festival is by looking at the artists who will be teaching and performing there.
-For example, at Kizomba Embassy you can see the latest kizomba artists & instructors from around the world.
+A good tip to assist you in choosing a festival is to look at the artists who will be teaching and performing there.

-Each one of them has their dance style which you can check out on their Ambassador page.
 Once you find the dancer with your preferred dance style you can then see where they will be performing and teaching overseas.

-For Kizomba Festivals worldwide check out the Kizomba Embassy Events Calendar.
 For Bachata lovers check out the Bachata Embassy Festivals Calendar.

-These videos frequently cover workshops, parties, and past performances, which will give you a good idea of what to expect at that festival.
+These videos frequently cover workshops, parties, and past dance performances, which will give you a good idea of what to expect at that festival.

-These types of reviews will give you a good idea of how well organized the festival was and how well it was received by the attendees.
+These types of reviews will give you a good idea of how well-organized the festival was and how well it was received by the attendees.

 ProTip:

 Don’t make the same mistake as other dancers have when choosing a festival such as a Cuban Salsa Dancer from Miami, Florida, who attended a Salsa Festival in Seoul, South Korea.
-The dancer didn’t realize that while the skill level of salsa dancers is high in South Korea, the preferred Salsa style there was On 2.

 Or the Urban Kiz Dancer from Europe who traveled to the SAWA Dance Festival in the Washington, DC area only to realize that it was mostly a traditional Kizomba Festival.